Teach n Go

 Block Schedule

 Instead of short, daily periods, students attend longer classes on alternating days.
-A 4X4 block schedule breaks the year into semesters, with four longer classes each term.
+A 4x4 block schedule breaks the year into semesters, with four longer classes each term.
 An A/B block schedule rotates subjects every other day, allowing for deeper engagement.
-Schools using this format often report stronger student achievement in project-based learning.
+Schools using this format often report stronger outcomes for project-based learning.

 Modified Block Schedule